Smoothing of Limit Linear Series of Rank One on Saturated Metrized Complexes of Algebraic Curves: Bifurcation Trees and Partition Trees

 \section{Bifurcation Trees and Partition Trees}

-In this section, we investigate in details the definitions and properties of bifurcation trees and partition trees.
-A solvable diagrammatic pre-limit $g^1_d$ has a solution $\rho$ (unique up to constants) to its characteristic equation, and we can canonically construct a metric tree called bifurcation tree $\mathcal{B}$ and a projection $\pi_\mathcal{B}:\Gamma\rightarrow \mathcal{B}$ for $\rho$.
-Moreover, we may derive partition trees from the bifurcation tree $\mathcal{B}$ by properly gluing.
+In this section, we investigate in detail the definitions and properties of bifurcation trees and partition trees which are notions employed in the smoothing criterion.
+A solvable diagrammatic pre-limit $g^1_d$ has a solution $\rho$ (unique up addition by a constant function) to its characteristic equation, from which we can canonically construct a rooted metric tree called the bifurcation tree $\mathcal{B}$ and a projection $\pi_\mathcal{B}:\Gamma\rightarrow \mathcal{B}$ for $\rho$ (Subsection~\ref{subS:BifTree}).
+Partition trees are derived from the bifurcation tree $\mathcal{B}$ by suitably gluing the branches of $\mathcal{B}$ (Subsection~\ref{subS:ParTree}).
 In particular, any metric tree $T$ underlying the genus-$0$ metrized complex $\mathfrak{C}(T)$ in the commutative diagram in Section~\ref{S:introduction} must be a partition tree.
+The treatment will be expanded in Section~\ref {S:ParTreeComp} and \ref{S:SmoothingProof} leading to the proof of the smoothing criterion.